Rowing0914/my_personal_notes/research skill.md

 # Introduction

-- I have learnt literally a lot from my great mentor, [Ayush Jain](http://www-scf.usc.edu/~ayushj/), like not only tips but also he shared many of useful links to learn from.
+- I have learnt literally a lot from my great mentor, [Ayush Jain](http://www-scf.usc.edu/~ayushj/).
+He shared not only tips but also many of useful links to learn from.

 # Types of papers: Quote from [Ayush Jain](http://www-scf.usc.edu/~ayushj/)